 - Zeaxanthin, Choline and Lutein

-There have been much speculation and misconception when it comes to eating eggs.
-The debate has always come down to cholesterol, and yes, eggs do come with a relatively high amount of cholesterol, but it's been proven not to adversely affect the amount that is actually in the blood amongst majority of people.
+There has been much speculation and misconception when it comes to eating eggs.
+The debate has always come down to cholesterol, and yes, eggs do come with a relatively high amount of cholesterol, but it's been proven not to adversely affect the amount that is actually in the blood amongst the majority of people.

 #2 Kale Superfood Benefits

 Kale is known as the "Queen Of Greens".
 Along with being a nutritional powerhouse, I've always thought it was quite scrumptious for 60. cents a cup.
 A leafy green that has recently been declared one of the healthiest vegetables on the planet.
 Kale is apart of the Brassica family that includes calciferous vegetables such as collards, cabbage, and Brussels sprouts.
-One cup of low calorie Kale is loaded with the following vitamins and minerals:
+One cup of low-calorie Kale is loaded with the following vitamins and minerals: